Child development KSS 3

 Cultural competence provides tips and models for working effectively in different cultural contexts and maximising sensitivity when working in diverse communities.
 See also:

 The working with disabled children knowledge and practice hub helps practitioners keep in mind how practice should be adjusted if children are developing differently because of a disability.
 It includes:

-If your organisation has a workforce licence, you can access interactive quizzes and case scenarios to help you prepare for NAAS.
-These include quizzes on attachment theory, working with and safeguarding disabled children and a case scenario about working with the family of a boy with autism where physical abuse is suspected.
+If your organisation has a workforce licence, you can access interactive quizzes and case scenarios to help test your knowledge.
+These include quizzes on working with and safeguarding disabled children and a case scenario about working with the family of a boy with autism where physical abuse is suspected.

 Find out more about supported learning by contacting our helpdesk.